Datatamer/terraform-aws-emr/README.md

 # Resources Created
 This modules creates:
-* 2 S3 buckets
-    * One S3 bucket for EMR HBase logs
-    * One S3 bucket for EMR HBase Root Directory
 * 5 Security Groups
     * One security group for EMR Managed Master instance(s)
     * One security group for EMR Managed Core instance(s)